nipy/nipype/doc/users/config_file.rst

  Configuration File
 =======================

-Some of the system wide options of NiPyPe can be configured using a configuration file.
-NiPyPe looks for the file in the local folder under the name ``nipype.cfg`` and in ``~/.nipype.cfg`` (in this order).
+Some of the system wide options of Nipype can be configured using a configuration file.
+Nipype looks for the file in the local folder under the name ``nipype.cfg`` and in ``~/.nipype.cfg`` (in this order).
 If an option will not be specified a default value will be assumed.
 The file is divided into following
 sections: